weimeilin79/rpg-rag/instructions/module-one/04-event_driven.md

 - Click the Create layer button.
 **Name**: `redpanda-connect-binary`.
 **Upload**: Under the Code entry type section, select Upload a file from S3.
-**S3 Link**: Choose Amazon S3 location and provide the link to the ZIP file you uploaded (The URL that was copied in previous step).
+**S3 Link**: Choose Amazon S3 location and provide the link to the ZIP file you uploaded (The URL that was copied in previous step in bucket "redpanda-connect-<YOUR_NAME>").
 **Runtime**: Select the runtime `Amazon Linux 2` for the layer (e.g., Go 1.x).
 - Click the Create button to create the layer.
 ![Create new layer](../images/lambda-create-layer.png)